Disvster/fdf/misc/to-do.md

     - might be because of static variable
     - [X] solving this

-- [ ] check if map is .fdf
-- [ ] pylone is not rectangular so it fucks projection
+- [X] pylone is not rectangular so it fucks projection

 ## 10/11/2025